Monday, April 14, 2014

 After the Game.
 Downtown St. Petersburg is not an especially high-crime area, and, as I said, Rays fans do not get violent.
 You might get a little bit of verbal if you're wearing Yankee gear, but it won't get any worse than that.

 There aren't a lot of interesting places to relax with a postgame snack and drinks near the Trop, although Ferg's Sports Bar & Grill, at Central Avenue and 13th Street, a 10-minute walk from the dome, is described by one source as "a popular haunt right after a game, for the Rays fans and Rival fans alike."

 Sidelights.
 The Yankees' spring training home, George M. Steinbrenner Field (formerly Legends Field), is at Dale Mabry Highway and Tampa Bay Blvd., across from the home of the NFL's Tampa Bay Buccaneers, Raymond James Stadium.
 (Raymond James is a financial holding company, not a person native to Tampa who deserved the naming rights.)
-The University of South Florida (USF) also plays at Raymond James, and the U.S. national soccer team has played 4 games there, and has never lost, winning 3 and drawing 1.
+The University of South Florida (USF) also plays football at Raymond James, and the U.S. national soccer team has played 4 games there, and has never lost, winning 3 and drawing 1.